 Student Eligibility Requirements for HEERF

 With the June 17, 2020 federal district court ruling in the case brought by the California Community Colleges Chancellor’s Office, we have updated our eligibility requirements accordingly.
-To be eligible for a CARES Act HEERF Grant, a student must be enrolled and attending classes while these funds are available at IVC; declare IVC their college of record for purposes of receiving a CARES Act HEERF Grant; meet the now-current eligibility requirements for California Community College students, and not have been enrolled in completely distance education courses prior to March 13, 2020.
+To be eligible for a CARES Act HEERF Grant, a student must be enrolled and attending classes while these funds are available at IVC; declare IVC their college of record for purposes of receiving a CARES Act HEERF Grant and now meet the now-current eligibility requirements for California Community College students.